updated June 2021

-After stumbling into various eco-friendly, low-waste, zero-waste, and responsible businesses around Toronto, I finally gathered all of them into one handy list.
+After stumbling into various eco-friendly, low-waste, zero-waste, and responsible businesses around Toronto and the GTA, I finally gathered all of them into one handy list.
 In researching this post, I’m happy to learn that the city has implemented more green initiatives recently to reduce waste.

 I put groceries, beauty and lifestyle products into one category because most grocery stores will also offer some personal care and home care products.Â Use the Google Map at the bottom of this post to find the closest eco store or restaurant around you.

 Most places encourages BYOC (Bring Your Own Container).
 EDIT: Due to the recent COVID-19 outbreak, some stores may have put that program on pause.
 Bulk Barn has, for example, so please double check.

 Zero Waste Shopping: Groceries, Beauty + Lifestyle Products